-Children when they are told “No” they either speak to the other parent (in the case of business) they talk to another company representation.
-They throw a tantrum (in the case of business) they write nasty emails or vent their frustration on Social Media
+Children when they are told “No” either speak to the other parent (in the case of business) they talk to another company representation.
+They throw a tantrum (in the case of business) they write nasty emails or vent their frustration on Social Media.

 They get emotional with company representatives.
 They escalate to a manager or the owner of the business.
 They threaten to take their business to another company

-All of these behaviour can be detrimental to your company reputation.
-Should this fear paralyse you from say “No”?
-Well not if you manage the situation with Clarity, Authenticity and Emotional Maturity.
+All of these behaviour can be detrimental to your company's reputation.
+Should this fear paralyse you from saying “No”?
+Well, not if you manage the situation with Clarity, Authenticity and Emotional Maturity.

-HERE ARE 8 STEPS THAT SME'S CAN USE IF YOU HAVE TO SAY "NO" AND STILL "WIN" WITH YOUR CUSTOMER
+HERE ARE 8 STEPS THAT BUSINESSES CAN USE IF YOU HAVE TO SAY "NO" AND STILL "WIN" WITH YOUR CUSTOMER

 Everyone has different levels of Clarity of Thought and levels of Communication ability.
-Asking pertinent questions will provide you with the necessary clarity towards understand what they want; why they want it; and how you might be able to either solve the problem or provide an alternative solution
+Asking pertinent questions will provide you with the necessary clarity towards understanding what customers want; why they want it; and how you might be able to either solve the problem or provide an alternative solution

 Just because customers many not be aware or able to understand your product the same way as you do; does not mean that you shouldn’t try to explain why you cannot deliver to their request.
-By explaining there reasons behind your product / solution, you might find that customers will come up with an alternative solution to their problem just by talking to you.
-Alternatively you could the provide them with alternate solutions
+By explaining the reasons behind your product/ solution, you might find that customers will come up with an alternative solution to their problem just by talking to you.
+Alternatively you could the provide them with different solutions

-Even if you cannot give them what they want, offering an alternative helps… even if it won’t work for them.
-Not only will your minimise the number of irate customers and they will appreciate your effort
+Even if you cannot give them what they want, offering an alternative helps… Even if it won’t work for them.
+Not only will your minimise the number of irate customers; they will appreciate your effort

 Combat Threats with Empathy

-Its easy for any conversation to escalate into something ugly.
-The key is not to mirror the behaviour by to defuse the situation with Empathy.
-Whether you can solve their problem or not as less important that customers walking away pleased that someone listened to them
+It's easy for any conversation to escalate into something ugly.
+The key is not to mirror the behaviour but to defuse the situation with Empathy.
+Whether you can solve their problem or not is less important than customers walking away pleased that someone listened to them

 Sometimes you will be able to help, in those cases it is important to tell you customer How the next steps will pan out so that they are aware about what to expect and when they can expect it

-Followup with them to see if they need any further help or if you have “good news” for them (ex your company has implemented their suggestion)
+Follow-up with them to see if they need any further help or if you have “good news” for them (e.g. your company has implemented their suggestion)

 Sometimes, no matter what you say or do is going to change an unhappy, irate customer.
 These customers cannot and will not accept anything other then their own version of events and end results.
 Letting go of such customers (after the intervention of management) might be the best way forward for all concerned.
 You don’t need to say “Yes” every time nor should you be afraid to say “No” and walk way.